timvandermeij/mobile-radio-tomography/texas-instruments/README.md

     $ ./configure
     $ make

+Make sure that `cc-tool` is present in your PATH.
+If not, use a relative path to the `cc-tool` executable in the command below.

-Compile and flash `cc2531.hex` onto the CC2531 devices using the SmartRF05 evaluation board:
+Compile and flash the software onto the devices using the SmartRF05 evaluation board (example for the CC2530 software):

-    $ cd src
+    $ cd src/cc2530
     $ make
-    $ sudo ./../../../cc-tool/cc-tool -ew cc2531.hex -v
+    $ sudo cc-tool -ew cc2530.hex -v

 ## References

 This software is based on code from the following sources.
-Note that the libraries in this framework are not the complete libraries as present on the following links, but they were stripped and edited for our purposes.
+Note that the libraries in this framework are not the complete libraries as present on the following links.
+They have been stripped and edited for our purposes.

 - Radio tomography toolchain: https://github.com/timvandermeij/radio-tomography
   (GPL v3 license)